verrazzano/docs/content/en/docs/customize/opensearch.md

         }
 }
 ```
+{{< /clipboard >}}
-With this, new indices that match `verrazzano-application*` index pattern will be created with 3 shards and 2 replicas.
+With this, new indices that match `verrazzano-application-myapp*` index pattern will be created with 3 shards and 2 replicas and other indices that don't match will continue to be created with default number of shards and replicas.